Fellow, NeighborWorks America

 Undergraduate Research Assistant, UC Berkeley

-Elliott Owensby is a director at Hamilton Place Strategies, advising clients on strategic communications, rapid response, and public policy.
+Elliott Owensby is a senior director at Hamilton Place Strategies, advising clients on strategic communications, rapid response, and public policy.
 He works with clients on a range of policy issues, including technology, higher education, financial services, and healthcare.

 Elliott specializes in building innovative data analysis and visualization into communications campaigns, thought leadership, and brand development.
 At HPS, Elliott has led in-depth economic impact analyses, managed digital advocacy campaigns both inside the Beltway and throughout the country, and developed high-impact thought leadership platforms for C-suite executives to establish policy priorities.